maartenwijntjes/maartenwijntjes.github.com/index.md

 - **Online shopping**: how to optimize movies and images so that raised expectations are met when the product is delivered?
 It is both an interesting societal problem (reduce returns & logistics) as well as a fundamentally interesting subject (difference between reality and representations).
 -->

-Besides these main research lines, I founded [Ways of Viewing](http://www.waysofviewing.com) with which aim to enrich museum experiences by using a synopter.
+Besides these main research lines, I founded [Ways of Viewing](http://www.waysofviewing.com) which aims to enrich museum experiences with a synopter.
 Also, I very much enjoy teaching courses such as [Visual Communication Design](https://visualcommunicationdesign.github.io).
-Lastly, I should say I am a very big fan of [p5js](https://p5js.org).
+Lastly, I should say I am a very big fan of [p5js](https://p5js.org), with which I made my [landing page](www.maartenwijntjes.nl).